reubenhutcherson/osTicket-ticket-lifecycle/README.md

 <h3>Stage 1: Intake - Creating a Ticket</h3>

-- To act like an end user to create a ticket, click [here](http://localhost/osTicket/).
+- To act like an end user to create a ticket, go to this link: (http://localhost/osTicket/).
 - Select Open a New Ticket
-  - Email Address:ken@osticket.com
+  - Email Address: ken@osticket.com
   - Name: Ken Ken
   - Help Topic Dropdown Menu: Business Critical Outage
     - Issue Summary: Entire mobile online banking is down